Get tips, resources, and ideas sent to your inbox! ➔

 Teaching the Characteristics of Life

 Living?
 Nonliving?
 Dormant?
 Dead?
 Even though teaching living vs. nonliving seems very elementary, you’d be surprised by how often high school students get confused when you throw examples at them.
-It makes me think of this 90’s “J-E-L-L-O it’s alive!” commercial:
+Fossils?
+Fire?
+Slime mold?
+How can we test if they are alive or not?

 Teaching characteristics of life is a great way to start off the year in biology.
-I like teaching it week 1 because it’s more fun than the scientific method (which they should know by now anyway) and a great introduction to biology- the study of living things.
+I like teaching it week 1 because it’s more fun than the scientific inquiry (which they should know by now anyway) and a great introduction to biology- the study of living things.
+Here is a list of ideas to get you started!

 1. Great to catch their interest: sometimes called “sewer lice” or “dancing raisins” lab, this activity gets students thinking about what really makes things living or not.
 Download it free here from Flinn Scientific.